emanbuc/ASL-Recognition-Deep-Learning/README.md

 ```

 ### Results
 The AutoML run generated many different models with good performance.
 Some of them achieve 100% accuracy score.
-The proges of the run can monitored from Rundetails Widget (both from web interface and from local SDK)
+The progess of the AutoML run can monitored with _Rundetails_ Widget (both from web interface and from local SDK)

 ![aml_run_details_widget](./media/aml_run_details_widget.png)